pnp/PnP-Transformation/InfoPath/Reference/readme.md

-This section contains a sample employee registration InfoPath form that shows common InfoPath customizations.
-In the samples section we'll show how the common InfoPath customizations can be realized using alternative SharePoint Add-In developments
+This section contains sample InfoPath forms that shows common InfoPath customizations and code patterns.
+In the samples section we'll show how these common InfoPath customizations and patterns can be realized using alternative development approaches.